-Thus, in line with findings in new economic geography, we hypothesize that the local innovation milieu affects firm i's innovation performance in a way that innovation performance $= f(firm\ characteristics, survey\ factors, regional\ indicators)$.
+Thus, in line with findings in new economic geography, we hypothesize that the local innovation milieu affects firm i's innovation performance in a way that

+(1) $\frac{innovation \ performance_i =}{f(firm \ characteristics_i, \ survey \ factors_i, \ regional \ indicators)}$

-We consider six different variables highlighting heterogeneity in the firm specific importance of such characteristics in a firm's vicinity.
-In our survey data, firms indicated the importance of factors such as the availability of skilled labor2, the vicinity of suppliers3, the presence of universities, local fiscal incentives, quality of infrastructure and existing firm clusters for networking.
+We consider six different variables, highlighting heterogeneity in the firm specific importance of such characteristics in a firm's vicinity.
+In our survey data, firms indicated the importance of factors such as the availability of skilled labor2, the vicinity of suppliers3, the presence of universities, local fiscal incentives, the quality of infrastructure and existing firm clusters for networking.
 The survey questions explicitly focus on the relevance of locational factors with respect to innovation capabilities.
-In addition to the survey factors, we also construct regional indicators from other data sources as respective counterparts that allow us to compare the effects of our survey indicators to the respective regional-level variables (see following section).
+In addition to the survey factors, we also construct regional indicators from other data sources as counterparts that allow us to compare the effects of our survey indicators with the respective regional-level variables (see following section).

-3 Data
+3 DATA

 The data base for our analysis is the Flemish part of the Fourth Community Innovation Survey (CIS).
-It has been carried out by the Steunpunt O&O Indicatoren at KU Leuven in 2005 collecting data for the time period 2002 to 2004.
-The database is a cross-section of firms active in the manufacturing sector and in selected business services, and is a representative sample of the respective sectors in the Flemish economy.
-The final sample includes 1,265 observations.
-We complement this database with information from the BELFIRST database on the population of Flemish firms that allow us to construct indicators approximating regional industry diversification and industry employment.
+It was carried out by the Steunpunt O&O Indicatoren at KU Leuven in 2005, collecting data for the time period 2002 to 2004.
+The database contains information on a cross-section of firms active in the manufacturing sector and in selected business services, collected from a representative sample of these sectors in the Flemish economy.4 The final sample includes 1,265 observations.
+We complement this database with information from the BELFIRST database on the population of Flemish firms.
+This allows us to construct indicators approximating regional industry diversification and industry employment.
 Moreover, we use the earlier CIS III survey for measuring R&D intensity and R&D collaboration in a region in our period of interest.
 We draw information on governmental and EU innovation subsidies on the regional level from the ICAROS database.